Beau Sia: Film and television

 Sia portrays the protagonist in the music video for Wolf Like Me by the band TV on the Radio.

+Sia portrays a minor character, Cicero, in Jeremy Saulnier's directorial debut, Murder Party (2007).

 Sia plays Norman Sklear, a wedding czar emcee in Rachel Getting Married (2008).

 In 2015, Sia appeared in yet another Jonathan Demme film, Ricki and the Flash, followed by a recurring role on the web series Pretty Dudes alongside such actors as Dion Basco and Yoshi Sudarso.

 Video games

 Sia, in collaboration with former Gearbox Software writer Anthony Burch, created the narrative for the exploration video game Failsafe.